-Although the PRAG provides explanations and information strictly in compliance with the rules and regulations in force, it is not legally binding.
+Although the PRAG provides explanations and information strictly in compliance with the rules and regulations in force, it is not legally binding1.
 The applicable legislation and any clarification provided by the Court of Justice of the European Union take precedence.

-OPSYS is a part of common IT systems, which are being put in place for the whole Commission.
-As from 24/01/2020 the specific contracts under Framework contracts SIEA 2018, Audit 2018 and PSF 2019 are managed in OPSYS.
-As from 01/08/2020 Public Procurement Management Tool (PPMT) is made available to External Action DGs.
-PPMT is part of the corporate eProcurement/OPSYS platform.
-PPMT will be used to publish notices and procurement documents in Tenders Electronic Daily (TED) and in the Funding and Tender's Portal (F&T).
+In the current and previous PRAG changes have been introduced following the introduction of electronic processes.
+Since January 2020, the specific contracts under Framework contracts (FWC) SIEA 2018, Audit 2018, PSF 2019, Events 2020, Eva 2020 are managed in eProcurement which is part of the OPSYS ecosystem.
+Since August 2020 the Public Procurement Management Tool (PPMT) was made available to External Action DGs.
+PPMT is a sub-part of the corporate eProcurement suite.
+PPMT is used to publish notices and procurement documents in Tenders Electronic Daily (TED) and in the Funding and Tender's Portal (F&T).